monero-project/monero-site/resources/developer-guides/daemon-rpc.md

 ### **get_block_header_by_hash**

-Block header information can be retrieved using either a block's hash or height.
+Block header information can be retrieved using a block's hash.

 This method includes a block's hash as an input parameter to retrieve basic information about the block.
+Retrieving multiple blocks at a time is also supported.

 Alias: *getblockheaderbyhash*.

 Inputs:

 * *hash* - string; The block's sha256 hash.
+* *hashes* - array of strings; Multiple block hashes.
 * *fill_pow_hash* - boolean; (Optional; defaults to `false`) Add PoW hash to block_header response.

 Outputs:

 * *block_header* - A structure containing block header information.
 See [get_last_block_header](#get_last_block_header).
+* *block_headers* - An array of structures containing block header information.
+See [get_last_block_header](#get_last_block_header).
+This field will not exist if *hashes* was not provided.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)